-Other Electives: Students choosing a lab science, science, or general elective can select from the Course Elective Guide at massasoit.edu/electives.
+Literature Electives: 200-level ENGL literature courses or higher, excluding ENGL 251 Other Electives: Students choosing a lab science, science, or general elective can select

 Some courses may have prerequisites, which are courses that must be taken prior to a particular course.
-For details, log into DegreeWorks through your MyMassasoit portal.
+For details, log into Degree Works through your MyMassasoit portal.